 Funding for the Spirit of Coquitlam Grant Program is derived from the Casino Host Agreement revenue.
 Since 2002, the City of Coquitlam has awarded grants to over 230 different organizations through the Spirit of Coquitlam Grant Program.

-The 2023 Spring intake for the Spirit of Coquitlam Grant will be open March 1 to 31.
+The 2023 Spring intake for the Spirit of Coquitlam Grant is now closed.

-If you have questions about the grant or would like to speak to someone about your application, please email the Grant Coordinator at communitygrant@coquitlam.ca.
+If you have questions about the grant or would like to speak to someone about your application, please email the Grant Coordinator.

 If you'd prefer a fillable PDF Application Form, email the Grant Coordinator for a copy.

-Contact the Grant Coordinator by email or call 604-927-3538 for support.
-You can also set-up an appointment to discuss your application.
+Contact the Grant Coordinator by email or call 604-927-3571 for support.
+You are encouraged to schedule an appointment to discuss your application before completing.

 The following information can also be found in the Spirit of Coquitlam Grant Information and Application Guide.